Police shooting of Mike Taylor: Officer who fired shot on Karangahake farm gives evidence - NZ Herald

 "[Taylor] was about to swing what I believe was the sickle ...
 I remember thinking 'I'm f***ed'.

-Officer D heard Officer E yelling at him but did not know he was saying "shoot, shoot" as he was focused on Taylor.
+Officer D heard Officer E yelling at him but did not know he was saying "Shoot, shoot".

-Officer D recalled firing three shots at Taylor in total and he stumbled away.
-Evidence shows four shots were in fact fired.
+Officer D recalled firing three shots at Taylor and he stumbled away.
+Evidence shows four shots were fired.

 The officers got out of the vehicle and asked Taylor to lie down but he did not respond.

-They managed to handcuff him and then found and removed numerous knives from Taylor before removing the handcuffs, assessing his injuries and administering first aid including CPR.
+They managed to handcuff him and then found and removed numerous knives from Taylor before removing the handcuffs, assessing his injuries and administering first aid until ambulance staff arrived 15 to 25 minutes later and declared him dead.

 Officer D had holstered his weapon and told the court none of the wounds were "bleeding profusely" but Taylor "began to show signs of a lower level of consciousness and became very pale".